cmtehenz/server-skipthedishes/README.md

-# DevReactJS Sample Project 01 API
+# SkiptheDish Server Sample Project 01 API

 This API was written in NodeJS (ExpressJS + JWT + SQLite3).
 The idea is to provide an API to handle data in a Runner app (like NikeRun).
 So basically, we need to handle two entities/endpoints: `users` and `runs`.